How to become a project manager (and why it’s a great career)

 Evaluate and assess project results

-By documenting the project’s successes, considering the challenges and reflecting on the entire process, the project manager can replicate winning patterns and avoid repeating mistakes in future initiatives.
+They consider the challenges and reflect on the entire process so they can replicate winning patterns and avoid repeating mistakes.

 Project evaluation typically has two stages:

-1. A closing team meeting takes place, allowing the project lead to collect the thoughts of all team members.
+1. A closing team meeting where the project lead collects feedback from team members.

-2. The project leader creates and shares a report of their findings with stakeholders and, if applicable, the PMO.
+2. A final project report where the project leader shares their findings with stakeholders and, if applicable, the PMO.

 4 reasons to pursue a career in project management